How often does your business post on Facebook? If I was a betting person, I’d guess that you aimed for at least one (and maybe two) posts a day.

 - Pictures and text recaps after the event was over; you can share extra nuggets of info like how many people came, or a quick highlight of the event

 Facebook posts about your event can not only help promote your current event, but it can help demonstrate its value.
 If your event is recurring even on an annual basis, this can help it gain traction.
+Be sure to create a strong Facebook event cover photo to attract more visitors!

 4. Relevant Industry News